Anderson Hernández: Washington Nationals

-Return to the Mets
+New York Mets (second stint)

-Hernández was traded back to the Mets on August 6, 2009, for minor league infielder Greg Veloz.
+Hernández was traded back to the New York Mets on August 6, 2009, in exchange for minor league infielder Greg Veloz.
 On March 17, 2010, Hernández was claimed off waivers by the Cleveland Indians.

 Cleveland Indians

 On March 17, 2010, Hernández was claimed off waivers by the Cleveland Indians.
 He was assigned to Triple-A Columbus on April 8.
 On June 8, 2010, the Indians purchased Hernández's contract and placed him on the active roster.
 Hernández had the opportunity to compete for the starting second baseman position, but lost to Jayson Nix; he was subsequently used in a utility infielder role.
-On July 18, 2010, Hernández was designated for assignment to make room on the active roster for pitcher Jeanmar Gómez.
-Hernández was claimed off waivers by the Houston Astros on July 21, 2010.
+On July 18, Hernández was designated for assignment to make room on the active roster for pitcher Jeanmar Gómez.

 Houston Astros

 Hernández was claimed off waivers by the Houston Astros on July 21, 2010.
-He was added to the 25-man roster on July 22, 2010.
+He was added to their active roster the following day.
+In 32 games for the Astros, Hernández batted .188/.304/.229 with no home runs, one RBI, and two stolen bases.
+On October 14, Hernández was removed from the 40-man roster and sent outright to the Triple-A Round Rock Express.
+He elected free agency on November 7.

-Hernández became a free agent after the 2010 season.
-He re-signed with the Astros in November 2010.
+On November 12, 2010, Hernández re-signed with the Astros organization on a minor league contract.